-Examples of my work in nature span over forty years and include: utilising outdoor pursuits to support peoples personal development when working and living in an outdoor pursuits centre in the Peak District; working in a healthcare team in remote woodland in North America whilst living outdoors there for six weeks; providing therapy for adults and supervision and training for practitioners in nature settings in the UK.
+Examples of my work in nature span over forty years and include: utilising outdoor pursuits to support peoples personal development when working and living in an outdoor pursuits centre in the Peak District; working in a healthcare team in remote woodland in North America whilst also living outdoors there for six weeks; providing therapy for adults and supervision and training for practitioners in nature settings in the UK.
 I continue to explore how the many therapeutic aspects of connecting with our natural world can be integrated into therapy with clients and into supervision with practitioners.
 Here is an example of some of the work I do outdoors: https://katiepiperfoundation.org.uk/nature-therapy-in-the-rehabilitation-centre/

 Outdoor meetings can be arranged throughout all seasons.
 I also offer bespoke training for practitioners wishing to take their practice outdoors.
 I welcome any enquiries at therapyupnorth@gmail.com